Qualifications, Training & Experience

 Cost - Price ?

-I offer an introductory session at £15 where you can ask any questions you might have about counselling and my practice to help you to in decide whether I might be the right counsellor for you at this time or whether perhaps I can recommend you to somebody else.
+I offer an introductory 15 minute telephone call at where you can ask any questions you might have about counselling and my practice to help you to in decide whether I might be the right counsellor for you at this time or whether perhaps I can recommend you to somebody else.

 I look forward to hearing from you.